be-rock/blog/content/posts/evaluating-vlang/index.md

 - Provide flexiblity to the app user to give a dynamic number of inputs
 - Write the coin flip results to a SQL database https://modules.vlang.io/db.sqlite.ht

-This is just a toy app and each of the above components
+This is just a toy app and each of the above components can be expanded upon.

 ## Wrapping up